gwik/photoroomtest/README.md

 		start_time = request_time
 	end_time = max(end_time, request_time + 2*latency)

-# the total time of the requests distribution
+# the total time span of the requests
 total_time = end_time - start_time

 # we double the usage as the worst case is that we'll